michael-brazell-md/nextflow-sandbox/README.md

-# Nextflow Sandbox Extension for Visual Studio Code
+# Nextflow Sandbox (version 2) Extension for Visual Studio Code

 This extension provides convenient tree views and ease-of-use utilities for managing, configuring, running, and debugging Nextflow pipelines.